-Soils within the scheme extent are recorded as mineral podzols (Scotland's Soils).
+Soils within the scheme extent are recorded as a combination of humus-iron podzols (Scotland's Soils).

-As a result of the works taking place strictly within the existing man-made footprint, it has been determined that the proposed project does not carry the potential to cause direct or indirect impact to geology or soils.
+As a result of the works taking place strictly within made ground within the A9 carriageway boundary, it has been determined that the proposed project does not carry the potential to cause direct or indirect impact to geology or soils.
 As such, impact has been assessed as being 'no change' and has been scoped out of requiring further assessment.